kila097/CS246_Notes/README.md

 # CS246_Notes
-CS246 course notes from the university of waterloo
+CS246 course notes from the university of waterloo, taken at Winter 2022, written by Kristine.

 ## Topics